tuminoid/container-signing-poc/README.md

 ## Runtime-Level Verification

-1. CRI-O has built-in signature verification support via policy.json
+1. CRI-O 1.34+ has built-in signature verification support via policy.json
 1. Containerd 2.1+ can verify signatures at runtime via Transfer Service API

+Both could also verify signatures using OCI hooks, with cost of performance hit on each container creation.
+This would allow malicious, unsigned images hit the local disk, which is not ideal either.

 ## e2e test